 Picking out the top 10 best French pastries is a difficult task.
 After all, this is a country that has cooking and baking down to an artful science.
 In France, pastries are purveyed in not one but two types of bakeries: pâtisseries and boulangerie (in general, think “fancy cakes and cream filled things” at the former, “bread-like” at the latter).

-Read on to discover the best French pastries, and learn how to bake them yourself.
+Read on to discover the best French pastries, and how to bake them.

 Photo via Craftsy member Cherif506